-Burnet’s Centre for International Health education specialists deliver a range of public health courses at undergraduate and postgraduate levels, through associations with Monash University, the University of Melbourne, Deakin University and La Trobe University.
+Burnet’s education specialists deliver a range of public health courses at undergraduate and postgraduate levels, through associations with Monash University, the University of Melbourne, Deakin University and La Trobe University.

 - Alcohol and other drugs in society